 So, in the case of a cavity, the sooner you can catch and treat them the easier they are to handle.

 Root decay.
 This form of cavity is the most common and adults that have receding gums or periodontal disease are particularly vulnerable to root decay.
 This type of decay is on the surface of the roots of the teeth just at or below the gum line.

 Pit and fissure decay.
 This type of cavity happens on the chewing surfaces of the back teeth.
 Usually proper and regular brushing will prevent these types of cavities, but if you are not consistent with your brushing, this type of decay can occur rapidly and can become severe.

 Smooth-surface decay.
 This type of cavity happens on the outside surface of the teeth.
 Sometimes, if caught early enough, it can be treated with fluoride.
 These types of cavities are often the result of plaque and bacteria build up on the teeth or food being caught between two teeth.
 Routine flossing and brushing will help prevent smooth-surface cavities.

-We will fill your cavity by removing the decayed tooth material with a drill and replacing it with a material such as gold, porcelain or composite resin.
+We will fill your cavity by removing the decayed tooth material with a drill and replacing it with a porcelain or composite resin.
 Porcelain and composite resin more closely match the natural color of your tooth, so you won’t even notice that you have a filling.
 Particularly for front teeth, this is the best option.

 As many studies have found that mercury can leak into your body through silver amalgam (that contain about 50% mercury) we do not recommend using amalgam fillings.